 Everywhere we went in Costa Rica there were separate bins for every kind of recycling.
 All of our dinner scraps were collected in plastic tubs for composting.
 And the Costa Rican people take their role as stewards of the earth seriously.
 Trash on the roads was rare.
 No matter the local economy, the streets were clean.
 It was truly inspiring to see a nationwide effort to do better by the earth.

 For many of my students, putting food scraps aside was a foreign concept, especially since composting in the US is typically reserved for farmers and modern hippies.
-And watching my students struggle to figure out what recycling items went where helped to highlight just how horrible we Americans are at paying attention our waste and how to handle that waste.
+And watching my students struggle to figure out what recycling items went where helped to highlight just how horrible we Americans are at paying attention to our waste and how to handle that waste.
 As someone who has been raising her kids to be habitual recyclers since they could talk, it was eye-opening to just how few people feel the same way about their family’s waste habits.

 The US could do a much better job with ecotourism.

 It’s no secret that our family loves visiting state and national parks.
 We treat it as hands-on environmental and historical education for the whole family.
 We live in a beautiful and vast country, full of nearly every kind of landscape.
 And yet, when I’ve polled my students over the years, I am shocked by the number of them who have not traveled far outside of their state of origin.
-I have many students who have traveled the globe as a result of their parents’ jobs or family situation, yet they have seen very little of their own country.
+I have many students who have traveled the globe as a result of their parents’ jobs or family situations, yet they have seen very little of their own country.

 Yet even if they did travel their country, our parks at the state and federal level are grossly underfunded, frequently abused by visitors, and lack the resources and staffing to deal with the many ecological and economical challenges that they face.
 Costa Rica is known for its eco-tourism, people from all over the world coming to enjoy the ocean, rainforests, and rivers.
 Foreigners spend money in the country because they want to see the “real” Costa Rica, and citizens take care of the ecological resources partially because their survival depends upon it.

 They are also training their young early.
-We had the opportunity to spend time with high school aged students who are part of the Leaf Cutter Project, which teaches them eco-tourism skills that they can use after graduation.
+We had the opportunity to spend time with high school-aged students who are part of the Leaf Cutter Project, which teaches them eco-tourism skills that they can use after graduation.
 We spent part of a morning hiking in the rainforest while students pointed out plants, animals, and practiced their English.
 Our students were learning about a new environment from their peers, something that I can see my own children easily doing as they get older, if they had access to that kind of program.

 What would it look like if we took our natural resources that seriously in the US?
 How would people of all socio-economic levels live if they considered their impact on their immediate natural environment?
 What if we spent more time actually seeing our country instead of hiding out at resort hotels and indoor amusement parks?
 People don’t feel the need to protect things they haven’t seen for themselves and we could all do better getting outside of our immediate comfort zones to brave some bugs, wild animals, and sunburn.